Want to know more about Digital Payments?

 Let’s say, in this case, a customer is paying your business for a recurring monthly invoice and it’s an ACH debit (a “pull” payment).

+There are benefits of ACH payments over checks.
 Compared to paper checks and credit cards, ACH transactions are inexpensive to process.
 According to Bank of America, it costs on average $4–20 USD to process a single check (this includes shipping costs and the time it takes accounting teams to write, mail, collect, and reconcile the check).
 Credit card processing fees are 2% of every transaction on average, which makes it especially costly for sellers to support this method for high-value payments.

 With cybercrime and internet safety a growing concern for businesses, avoiding payment fraud should be a top priority.
 ACH payments are among the most secure payment methods, since every transaction that passes through the ACH network is encrypted.